etherdelta/etherdelta.github.io/docs/SMART_CONTRACT.md

     }

-The AccountLevels interface defines a contract that can keep track of account levels for ForkDelta users.
+The AccountLevels interface defines a contract that can keep track of account levels for coinEstate users.
 The regular level involves paying make and take fees.
 The market maker silver level involves paying a take fee, but no make fee, and getting a make rebate.
 The gold level involves paying a take fee, but no make fee, and getting a make rebate equal to the take fee paid by the counterparty.
 The test framework uses the AccountLevelsTest contract to test the different account levels.

     contract EtherDelta is SafeMath {
       address public admin; //the admin address